-The most frequent serious consequence of treatment with busulfan injection at the recommended dose and schedule is prolonged myelosuppression, occurring in all patients (100%).
-Severe granulocytopenia, thrombocytopenia, anemia, or any combination thereof may develop.
-Hematopoietic progenitor cell transplantation is required to prevent potentially fatal complications of the prolonged myelosuppression.
-Monitor complete blood counts, including white blood cell differentials, and quantitative platelet counts daily during treatment and until engraftment is differentials, and quantitative platelet counts daily during freatment and until engratment is demonstrated.
-Absolute neutrophil counts dropped below 0.5 x 109L at a median of 4 days post-transplant in 100% of patients treated in the busulfan injection clinical trial.
-The absolute neutrophil count recovered at a median of 13 days following allogeneic transplantation when prophylactic filgrastim was used in the majority of patients.
-Thrombocytopenia (less than 25,000/mm3 or requiring platelet transfusion) occurred at a median of 5 to 6 days in 98% of patients.
+5 WARNINGS AND PRECAUTIONS 5.1 Myelosuppression The most frequent serious consequence of treatment with busulfan injection at the recommended dose and schedule is prolonged myelosuppression, occurring in all patients (100%).
+Severe granulocytopenia, thrombocytopenia, anamia, or any combination thereof may develop.
+Hematopoictic progenitor cell transplantation is required to prevent potentially fatal complications of the prolonged myelosuppression.
+Monitor complete blood counts, including white blood cell differentials, and quantitative platelet counts daily during treatment and until engratment is demonstrated.
+Absolute neutrophil counts dropped below 0.5 x 10/L at a median of 4 days post-transplant in 100% of patients treated in the busulfan injection clinical trial.
+The absolute neutrophil count recovered at a median of 13 days following allogeneic transplantation when prophylactic figrastim was used in the majority of patients.
+Thrombocytopenia (less than 25,000/mm or requiring platelet transfusion) occurred at a median of 5 to 6 days in 98% of patients.
+Anemia requiring platelet transfusion) occurred at a median of 5 to 6 days in 98% of patients.
 Anemia (hemoglobin less than 8.0 g/dL) occurred in 69% of patients.
-Use antibiotic therapy and platelet and red blood cell support when medically indicated.
+Use antibiotic therapy and platelet and red blood cell support when medically indicated